Best daily deals

 The Apple AirPods Pro (2nd generation) lays on a wooden surface next to the Apple AirPods Pro (1st generation), earbuds in open cases, shot from above.

-The first and second-gen AirPods Pro look and operate similarly to one another.
+The first- and second-gen AirPods Pro look and operate similarly.

 Apple has two versions of the AirPods Pro.
-The latest Apple AirPods Pro (2nd generation) benefits from technological leaps, including vastly improved ANC.
+The latest version (2nd generation) benefits from technological leaps, including vastly improved ANC.
 Its frequency response is also closer to our ideal curve than the WF-1000XM3.
-A more efficient H2 chip and newer Bluetooth version keeps you futureproofed.
+A more efficient H2 chip and newer Bluetooth version keep you futureproofed.

-The Sony WF-1000XM3 still has a lot to offer, including good isolation and sound quality. iPhone users may have different priorities, however, such as ease of use.
-By remaining in the Apple ecosystem for all you’re technology, you benefit from the smoothest user experience out there.
+The Sony WF-1000XM3 still has much to offer, including good isolation and sound quality.
+However, iPhone users may have different priorities, such as ease of use.
+By remaining in the Apple ecosystem for all your technology, you benefit from the smoothest user experience.
 From initial pairing to switching between source devices, nothing compares to using Apple H1 or H2 chip products in tandem with one another.

 What’s more, if you want to have the option to exercise with your earphones worry-free, either set of the Apple AirPods Pro is the better option for the IPX4-certification.
 Listeners who want better sound quality come up about even with matching sound quality scores of a very good 9.7.

 A third option is the Amazon Echo Buds (2nd Gen), which retails for significantly less than Apple or Sony products.
-The Echo Buds use active noise canceling which works surprisingly well to quiet external noise.
-Alexa integration makes it easy to control your smart home and have incoming messages read aloud the same way Google Assistant or Siri does.
+The Echo Buds use active noise canceling, which works surprisingly well in quieting external noise.
+Alexa integration makes it easy to control your smart home and read incoming messages aloud like Google Assistant or Siri does.

 Consider the Bose QuietComfort Earbuds instead